Nisargs23/Bandit/Writeups.md

 <img width="314" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/98597891-930b-4df5-9e42-d1a96e9cbcac">

-This was the password
+This was the password.
+There were quite a few things to be learned in this level like uniq, sort , piping and redirection.
 EN632PlfYiZbn3PhVK3XOGSlNInNE00t

 ## Level 9

 This one said human readable.
 So I thought, I've already done this.
-Then I realised this one had human readble strings and not files.
+Then I realised this one had human readable strings and not files.
 Though I new it would be useless, I saw the contents of data.txt.
 All gibberish as expected.

 So I saw the 'commands you may need' and saw strings.
 I checked the man page for strings.
 It said shows the printable files, seemed good enough.
 So I tried it.